gorhill/httpswitchboard/README.md

 A Chromium browser extension which let you whitelist or blacklist requests originating from within a web page according to their type and/or destination as per domain name.
-As of April 2014, the extension comes with preset blacklists totaling over 56,000 distinct hostnames (these lists can be disabled, or more can be enabled).
+As of May 2014, the extension comes with preset blacklists totaling over 60,000 distinct hostnames out of the box (these lists can be disabled, or more can be enabled).

+Much effort has been spent on creating **highly efficient filtering engines**:
+You won't find blockers out there which come close to that kind of efficiency memory- and CPU-wise.
+Result: HTTPSB can hold tens of thousands more filtering rules in memory while having a smaller memory footprint than the "leaner" blockers out there.

 ## Installation